zgraceman/User-Management-System/README.md

 ### **Response Structuring**
 - Standardized response structure using `ResponseHandler` to maintain consistency in all API responses, which includes a status message and relevant data.

+### **Role-Based Access Control**
+- Implemented RBAC to enhance security and provide differentiated access levels.
+- Users can be assigned roles (e.g., "ADMIN", "USER") with specific permissions for various operations

+### **Enhanced Security with Spring Security**
+- Integrated Spring Security for authentication and authorization.
+- Database-backed user storage for secure user data management.
+- Password encryption using BCrypt for enhanced security.

 ## Technologies Used